whittlbc/bulk_mailer/README.md

 3. Create an HTML file inside of the `templates/` directory with the contents of the email you want to send.
 Check out [this example template](templates/example.html) for reference.

+    **To use variables from your CSV file inside of your email template**, just use the snake-case version of the column name inside of double brackets.
+    For example, in order to dynamically reference an email recipient's first name, you would first check what the column name for first name is in your CSV.
+For the [example CSV](data/example.csv), it happens to be `First Name`.
+    Therefore, for this example, you would reference that variable as `{{ first_name }}`.
+The same applies to all other columns.

 4. Go to [`src/definitions.py`](src/definitions.py) and modify the config information that will be used when creating and sending emails.
 Variables you will probably want to change: